esphome/esphome-docs/components/lvgl.rst

 .. figure:: /components/images/lvgl_baseobj.png
     :align: center

-You can use it as a parent for other widgets, like background shape.
+You can use it as a parent container for other widgets.
 By default, it catches touches.

 **Specific options:**